arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 <a name="NextSteps"></a>
 ## Next Steps ##

-To learn more about debugging applications in Windows Azure, please refer to the following articles:
+To learn more about debugging applications in Microsoft Azure, please refer to the following articles:

 **Technical Reference**